LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Reasons
 The skill name provided in the action parameters can not be found on the lp account.
 #### Solutions
-Double check that the skill exists on your account and also check the spelling, it's case sensitive.
+Double-check that the skill exists on your account and also check the spelling, it's case sensitive.

 ### com.liveperson.bot-connectors-worker.error.pipes.verify-ai-response.missing-action-and-messages